orthodoX/rocksteady/README.md

 - `ROCKSTEADY_THEME_LABEL` - (optional) a custom label to be placed next to the application name.
 - `ROCKSTEADY_THEME_COLOUR` - (optional) when set to `warning` triggers some colour changes in the UI to make the user aware of a possibly sensitive environment.
-- `GRAYLOG_ENABLED` - (optional) when present enables the UI (or API) integration with Graylog.
-Remove to disable integration.

 AWS configuration is supplied using the standard AWS configuration methods.
 You can specify this using an explicit key pair and region: